 This time, I served it with a boiled egg and garnished with bonito flakes over white rice.
 But this could also be a side dish that goes well with chicken, steak or other meat dishes in your meal to give it a Asian twist.

 I hope you enjoy making this tasty Cast Iron Grilled Bok Choy.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - 4-6 stalks bok choy, cut into halves lengthwise